 Lauren Goldbeck, Alex Pew, Arista Jhanjee, and Kousha Mohseni, MS, Cancer Prevention & Treatment Fund

-Everyone 6 months or older who have no restrictive health conditions is encouraged by the Centers for Disease Control and Prevention (CDC) to get the vaccine every year.1
+Everyone 6 months or older who has no restrictive health conditions is encouraged by the Centers for Disease Control and Prevention (CDC) to get the vaccine every year.1

 Flu season usually starts as early as October and can last all the way until May.
 The flu usually peaks between December and March.
 The CDC recommends getting vaccinated by the end of October.
 Even if you don’t get your vaccine by then, it’s good to get vaccinated anytime during the flu season.